m-rosinsky/developer-qual/python/01_DataTypes/tutorials/05_FormatStrings.md

 This approach gets messy fast, especially as we add more variables or longer strings.

-It's like trying to build a sentence with glue and scissors--functional, but not elegant.

 Let's explore a better way: _format strings_.

 ## What are Format Strings?

 Format strings provide a cleaner, more readable way to combine variables into a string.

-They let you embed expressions directly into a _template_, handling type casting automatically in most cases.
+They let us embed expressions directly into a _template_, handling type casting automatically in most cases.

 Python offers a few ways to do this, which we'll cover here:

 ## Method 1: The `.format()` Method

-The built-in `.format()` function lets you define placeholders in a string using curly braces `{}`, and then fill them in with values after.
+The built-in `.format()` function lets us define placeholders in a string using curly braces `{}`, and then fill them in with values after.

 Here's how we can rewrite our tweet example: